longyuxi/dew-lover/README.md

 - Trimming down the scaffolds: `java -jar ref-guided-de-novo/RemoveShortSeq.jar -i mount/1/data/Alignments/LE-Gal4_soap_denovo/LE-Gal4_denovo.scafSeq -o mount/1/data/Alignments/LE-Gal4_soap_denovo/LE-Gal4_scafSeq.fa -length 200`

+## Using the megahit de novo data:
+1. Start the VNC server using the instructions in the VNC section.

+2. Open up Bandage by double clicking on the executable from folder `~/bandage`

+3. Load the .fastg file from `/dew-lover/mount/1/data/Alignments/PAS-Gal4_complete_megahit_denovo/k141.fastg`.

+4. Using the BLAST panel, open up the reference file in `/dew-lover/data/ref/Gal4-ref.fasta`.
+In the main panel, change the display options to display around the BLAST hits.
+Setting the distance from BLAST hits to be 10 while using the assembly made by Megahit or 15 while using the assembly made by SPADES seems to be enough.

 ## Benchmarking computers with megahit:
 Using the paired reads from [Complete Genome Sequence of a 2019 Novel Coronavirus (SARS-CoV-2) Strain Isolated in Nepal](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR11177792) (3Gb of data in each fastq file), and then running `time megahit -1 WHV-Nepal-61-TW_1.fastq -2 WHV-Nepal-61-TW_2.fastq -o out`.